steveoc64/petstore/README.md

 - Errors.
 Either - return them, or log them and handle in line.
 Dont do both.
 - Comments.
 Follow lint recommendations.
 Add a doc.go file to annotate `go doc` results.

+## GRPC gotcha - form encoded data

+The update with form data resource is problematic with grpc - by default, the grpc gateway does not support form encoded data with a POST request.

+I have added a form encoding wrapper to the HTTP mux to rewrite form encoded data to JSON to get around this.

 ## Tech Debt - XML Output

 The current code base outputs JSON encoding only, I have not implemented XML output yet.
 The Swagger API